We may earn affiliate commissions for the recommended products. Learn more.

 What is VPN split tunneling?

-NordVPN is a market-leading VPN that offers a functional Split tunneling feature for every online multitasker out there!
-It allows you easily select apps and websites that will be routed through a VPN connection, along with maintaining top-class protection.
+NordVPN is a market-leading VPN that offers a split tunneling feature for every online multitasker out there.
+It allows you to easily select apps and websites that will be routed through a VPN connection, along with maintaining top-class protection.

 cybernews® score